 MA in Physics

-Students are not admitted into a master’s degree program, but those admitted to the PhD program may opt for a master’s degree if they satisfy the appropriate requirements.
+Students admitted to the PhD program may opt for a master’s degree en route to the PhD if they satisfy the appropriate requirements, but initially students may not apply for a master’s degree alone.
 A student who achieves a pass in the written comprehensive exam and completes the MA general requirements may apply for the master’s degree.

 Eight courses (32 credits) are required, with grades of B– or higher.
 Course requirements are as follows: